vuepress/ecosystem/docs/plugins/sitemap/guide.md

 To add other pages to the Sitemap outside the VuePress project page, please turn them into an array and pass to the `extraUrls` plugin option.

-If you don't want certain pages to appear in the sitemap, you can turn them into an array and pass them to the `excludeUrls` plugin option, or set `sitemap.exclude` to `true` in the frontmatter of the corresponding page.
+If you don't want certain pages to appear in the sitemap, you can turn their paths into an array and pass to the `excludePaths` plugin option, or set `sitemap` to `false` in the frontmatter of the corresponding page.

 ## Output Location